zh1peng/EEGQC_GUI/README.md

 3. Bug fixed,especially reject epoch process.
 4. Submit as plug-in to EEGlab
 5. Be compatiable with more system.

-(6.:fearful:suggest potential bad epoches based on machine learning results, another project)
+6.:fearful:Suggest potential bad epoches based on machine learning results, another project[link here]

 ## Breif Mannual:

-Thanks to Hanni Kiiski (@tcd) for making this manual on how to use it.
+Thanks to Hanni Kiiski (@tcd) for making this manual on how to use it. :clap:

 1. Add QC_GUI folder in path, type to command line: EEGQC·